miklevin/MikeLev.in/_posts/2023-09-01-google-conversational-search-vs-bing-chat-no-contest.md

 headline: In Everyday Head-to-Head Comparisons Between Google Conversational Search and The New Bing, There's No Contest
 description: I was curious how well Google and Bing would be able to tell me this esoteric little detail about where the Github Copilot plug-in for NeoVim stored its authentication details.
 The writing is on the wall.
 The wall being this blog post, and the writing being Bing's formatted results.
 keywords: Google, Conversational Search, Bing, Chat, WSL, Linux, JupyterLab, Windows, Mapping, USERPROFILE, %, .config, Symbolic Links, Copilot, NeoVim, GitHub, Configuration, Per-App, Authorization, Prime Time, Formatting, Results, Publishing, MikeLev.in, Installation, Plugin, Token, Username, Messages, copilot.log, Debugging, Setup, Community, Discussion, Bignerdranch
-categories: bing, ai, wsl, microsoft, message, vim, jupyter, linux, git, google
+categories: bing, wsl, google, microsoft, vim, linux, message, git, jupyter, ai
 permalink: /blog/google-conversational-search-vs-bing-chat-no-contest/
 layout: post
 group: blog